fayadh/coinsquare/README.md

 3. `yarn start`

 The server will be listening on port 3080 by default.
-You can change the PORT variable in server.js to change the port.
+You can change the PORT variable in config.json to change the port in use.

 I've included some testing via jest, to check that we can connect to the network via the given config.
 To run the tests, simply type: